-+48 12 619 40 50 agnieszka.trzaska@kkg.pl Email: URL: www.kkg.pl www.kkg.pl barbara.jelonek@kkg.pl
+Tel: +48 12 619 40 50

+Email: agnieszka.trzaska@kkg.pl

+URI · www.kkg.pl

-Kubas Kos Gałkowski is a law firm with a strongly grounded position confirmed by rankings conducted both in Poland and abroad, as well as numerous recommendations for the law firm as well as its attorneys.
-Kubas Kos Gałkowski is the Dispute Resolution & Arbitration Law Firm of The Year (2019) in the most prestigious Polish ranking of law firms conducted by Rzeczpospolita newspaper.
-Kubas Kos Gałkowski specialises in the following areas: court and arbitration proceedings; group proceedings; real estate law (including project finance); construction works agreements; banking and finance; companies law and commercial law; compliance; contract law; M&A transactions; anti-monopoly law as well as bankruptcy law and enterprise restructuring; administrative law & procedure; as well as energy law.
+Kubas Kos Gałkowski is a law firm with a strongly grounded position confirmed by rankings conducted both in Poland and abroad, as well as numerous recommendations for the law firm as well as its attorneys (Chambers and Partners, Benchmark Litigation, Who's Who).
+Kubas Kos Gałkowski specialises in the following areas: court and arbitration proceedings; group proceedings; real estate law (including project finance); construction works agreements; banking and finance; companies law and commercial law; compliance; contract law; M&A transactions; anti-monopoly law; bankruptcy law and enterprise restructuring; administrative law & procedure; and energy law.
 With 25 years of experience in advising clients, the firm is committed to excellence in the legal profession.